Imagine++

 If you are using Debian or derivative distribution (Ubuntu...), you can use the appropriate package, which will automatically fetch the dependencies.

-To install, enter the following command in a terminal:
+To install, enter the following commands in a terminal:

 If the interface complains about "bad package quality" or proposes to "repair", agree and continue installation.